yamhiroto/Hackathon-X-Carrefour-2020/README.md

 ### Team Members

-All the members are students of the Post-Master's Degree (Promotion 2019-2020) at Telecom Paris
+All the members are students of the Post-Master's Degree in Machine Learning (Promotion 2019-2020)  at Telecom Paris

 Full curriculum and details of our Degree [here]( https://www.telecom-paris.fr/en/post-masters-degree/all-post-masters-degree/post-masters-degree-in-big-data "here").